j3k0/cordova-plugin-purchase/README.md

 It lets you handle in-app purchases on many platforms with a single codebase.

+This is a plugin for the **Apache Cordova** framework that provides an easy and flexible way to integrate **in-app purchases** into Cordova-based mobile applications, including popular frameworks such as **Ionic and PhoneGap**..
+With this plugin, you can easily add support for in-app purchases of digital content, such as subscriptions, consumables, and non-consumables, using the store-specific purchase APIs provided by the major mobile platforms.
+The plugin also supports requesting payments through popular payment providers such as **Braintree**, allowing you to easily accept payments from your users.

+The Cordova-Plugin-Purchase plugin is designed to be easy to use and integrate into your Cordova app, and it provides a consistent API across all supported platforms, so you can focus on building your app without worrying about platform-specific differences.
+Whether you are building a subscription-based app, a freemium app, or any other app that requires in-app purchases, the Cordova-Plugin-Purchase plugin can help you get started quickly and easily.

 ### Features

 |  | AppStore (iOS / macOS) | Google Play | Braintree (iOS / Android) |